Upcoming Events (multi-day events listed under 'Notices'). Please note: This component to be rebuilt

-I have lived and worked in Somerset for the last fifty-three years and been a resident in Wearne since 1983.
+I have lived and worked in Somerset since 1963 and been a resident in Wearne since 1983.
 I am married to Beverly and we have three grown-up daughters.
-On retiring from Westland Helicopters, I joined Huish Episcopi Parish Council in 2002 and have served the interests of our community, especially Wearne and Combe residents, ever since.
-Some of my past major involvements have been helping to keep the free car parking in Langport Town and sorting out the numerous issues with the new Bartlett’s Elm roundabout which I am delighted to say has proved to be a great improvement for both traffic flow and pedestrian safety.
-I have more recently been involved in compiling a community survey and analysing the results.
-I remain dedicated to serving to the best of my ability the whole community with the main objective for Huish Episcopi and Langport Town to continue to flourish and prosper.
+After retiring from Westland Helicopters, I joined Huish Episcopi Parish Council in 2002 and have served the interests of our community, especially Wearne and Combe residents, ever since.
+Past involvements have been helping to keep the free car parking in Langport and sorting out the numerous issues for the new Bartlett’s Elm roundabout which has proved to be a great improvement for both traffic flow and pedestrian safety.
+I am currently involved in justifying the purchase and use of a parish owned Speed Indicator Device (SID) to support the two parish teams of Community Speed Watch.
+This will allow us to analyse the results at some eight different sites much more accurately.
+I remain dedicated to serving to the best of my ability the whole community with the main objective for Huish Episcopi and Langport to continue to flourish and prosper.

 I worked for Plymouth City Bus for 5 years and later joined the MOD in 1970 based at HM Naval Base, Devonport, Plymouth.
 During my time there, I served two years on RFA ships.